mostlybob/LearnAboutTheUS/readme.md

+# Flash Cards for "Learn About the United States"
+## Civics lessons to prepare for the naturalization exam

 Information collected here is taken from the document M-638 (rev. 07/14) of the department of U.S. Citizenship and Immigration Services.
 It can be found